-We have 21 small business promotion ideas for how you can shine this holiday season.
+We have 21 holiday promotion ideas for small businesses, so your business can shine this holiday season.

 Some stores literally start putting up Christmas items for sale in July.
 That can be frustrating for people who feel pressure during the holidays.
 No one wants to feel that kind of pressure for half a year.